Bard Alternate Class Features

 The following are individual replacement performances, which if chosen, replace the performance indicated in each description.

 Calming Voice (Su): A 1st-level bard with 3 or more ranks in Diplomacy can sing or use oratory with a composed, steady voice and reason to calm the emotions in others around her.
 This ability works in much the same way as the bard’s fascinate ability, with the following differences.
 The creatures to be soothed must be within 30 feet of the bard and must be able to understand the language she is speaking.
 To use this ability, the bard makes a Diplomacy check.
 Her check result becomes the DC for each affected creature’s Will save against the effect. if a creature fails their save, the creature is affected as if by the calm emotions spell.
 The effect lasts as long as the creature listens to the bard, although the creature may wander off on its own if there is nothing to keep its interest.
-This benefit replaces the Countersong performance.
+This performance replaces the Countersong performance.

 Healing Hymn: When you play a healing hymn, your allies can cast curative spells more effectively.
 Furthermore, everyone around you feels rejuvenated and more fully rested when your hymn becomes a lullaby.
 To be affected, an ally must be able to see and hear you perform.
 The effect lasts as long as you continue performing and for 5 rounds thereafter.
 An affected ally (including yourself) who casts any conjuration (healing) spell gains a +1 sacred or profane bonus to the healing of hit points for each rank you have in the Perform skill used for this ability (hard ranks, no modifiers).
 This ability has no effect on spells cast from wands, scrolls, or other magic items.
 In addition, if you use this ability for at least 1 minute before you and your allies retire for the night, everyone in the group heals naturally at the end of the rest as if he had completed 24 hours of best rest (thus recovering twice his character level in hit points).
 If the music is interrupted, the magic of the song is lost.
 This performance replaces the Fascinate bardic music ability.

-Hymn of Supernatural Fortification: By singing praises to the holy powers, you can cloak yourself or an ally in a protective sheath of sound.
+Hymn of Supernatural Fortification: By making praises to the holy powers, you can cloak yourself or an ally in a protective sheath of sound.
 This effect protects the subject from supernatural creatures, as well as their malign powers.
 If you are a 3rd-level or higher bard you can use Perform (oratory) or Perform (singing or musical instrument) to grant protection from supernatural creatures.
 This effect fortifies you or a single chosen ally within 30 feet against mental control and attacks from evil-aligned or summoned creatures.
 In these respects, hymn of fortification mirrors the effects of the protection from evil spell.
 If you wish to protect an ally with this ability, the two of you must be able to see and hear each other.
 This performance replaces the Inspire Competence.

 Inspire Awe: A bard who learns this ability no longer inspires courage in his allies, but instead calls upon divine powers to create fear in those who oppose him.
 At 1st level, the bard can use any Perform (singing) or Perform (oratory) to inspire awe in his enemies, rendering them shaken.
 To be affected, an enemy must be within 30 feet and be able to hear the bard perform.
 The effect lasts for as long as the enemy hears the bard perform and for 1 round thereafter.
 Each enemy can attempt a Will save to negate the effect; the DC is equal to the bard’s Perform check result.
 Regardless of the success or failure of the save, no creature can be affected by inspire awe more than once in a 24-hour period.
 Inspire awe is a mind-affecting fear effect.
 At 8th level, the range of this effect extends to 60 feet.
 At 14th level, the effect lasts for 5 rounds after the enemy can no longer hear the bard perform.
 At 20th level, any enemy who fails to save becomes frightened for 1 round, then shaken for the remainder of the duration.
 This performance replaces Inspire Courage.

-Inspire Hatred: Motivated by a desire to spread havoc and sow discord, some villainous bards abandon the techniques that inspire heroes to greatness.
+Inspire Hatred: Motivated by a desire to spread havoc and sow discord, some bards abandon the techniques that inspire heroes to greatness.
 Instead, they prey upon secret longings and buried frustrations to awaken the hate that resides in mortal hearts.
 At 9th level, you can use music, poetics, or oratory to evoke hatred in a single living creature within 30 feet that has an Intelligence score of 3 or higher.
 For every three levels you attain beyond 9th, you can target one additional creature with a single use of this ability (two creatures at 12th level, three at 15th, four at 18th, and so on).
 To inspire hatred, you must sing, speak, or perform, and the target must hear you.
 The target is entitled to a Will save (DC 10 + 1/2 your bard level + your Cha modifier) to resist this mind-affecting ability.
 The effect lasts for as long as the target hears you and for 5 additional rounds thereafter.
 An affected creature develops an unreasoning hatred of another creature that you indicate.
 The affected creature attacks the object of its hate as directed, to the exclusion of other opponents.
 If the affected creature is attacked, it can defend itself as normal, but as soon as possible, it resumes attacking the object of its hate.
 Creatures compelled to attack an ally can attempt a new Will save each round to break free from this supernatural effect.
 This performance replaces Inspire Greatness.

 Repel Domination: Your knowledge of the undead allows you to fortify the mind against their attacks and can turn the tables on their intimidating tactics.
 While using this performance, you and your allies within 30 feet may use your perform check in place of a saving throw against mind-affecting spells or abilities from undead creatures.
 Furthermore, whenever you or an ally succeed on such a saving throw, the undead creature that produced the effect is shaken for the remainder of the performance.
 This performance replaces the Suggestion bardic performance.